UFHealth/generator-wp/README.md

 ## Usage

-generator-wp currently ships with one default project type, it is invoked with a subgenerator.
+generator-wp currently ships with te default project type, it is invoked with a subgenerator.

 For each project type you get: